pycom/pycom-documentation/content/pybytes/releases/new.md

   * `Browse` your target code (should be a `zip` file)
   * The `zip` file size is limited to `4MB`
 ![](/gitbook/assets/pybytes/releases/create-release-step-7.png)
-  *  if you need to update files on the device you should follow the structure below.
+  * Download and extend example release zip archive **[my-release.zip](/gitbook/assets/pybytes/releases/code-example/my-code.zip)**
-  * `zip` file structure:
+  * Or create a zip file with the following structure:
     ```
       my_release.zip
       ├── flash <-- updates files on the /flash partition